rogerxi/GeoTweet/README.md

 # GeoTweet
 Tweets on Geographical Map

-This application is to filter tweets locations using Twitter Streaming API and show them in Google Map in real-time.
-It uses Python to fetch the locations of tweets from Twitter and save them in local json files, which are called by D3 in HTML.
-The locations are marked in real time in the map and fade away in seconds.
+This application is to filter tweets from Twitter Streaming API by locations, and represent them synchronously in Google Map.
+It is not implemented in web framework, but in a simple way: geotweet.py fetches the locations of tweets from Twitter and saves them in local json files, which transfer the data to D3.js in index.html.
+This HTML file builds a Google map where the locations is marked in real-time and fade away in seconds.

 How to use:

-1. Keep geotweet.py, index.html and folder data (saving temporary streaming tweets in .json) in the same directory;
+1. Keep geotweet.py, index.html and folder data (for saving temporary streaming tweets in .json) in the same directory;

 2. In geotweets.py, change DATA_DIR to the path of folder data in your directory, e.g., DATA_DIR = '/usr/geotweet/data';

-3. In geotweets.py, filter tweets by locations which is defined using TRACK_LOC (e.g., '-74,40,-73,41': New York City);
+3. In geotweets.py, filter tweets by locations which are defined in TRACK_LOC (e.g., '-74,40,-73,41': New York City);

 4. Run geotweets.py firstly, then open index.html in web browser, e.g., Safari.

 Limitations: